 For scripture references, see the Blue Letter Bible (KJV)

-or the Hebrew Names Bible (Modern update of ASV of 1901)
+or the Hebrew Names Version of the World Messianic Bible (Modern update of ASV of 1901)

 Contrary to popular belief, the church is not a "place" for a sinner to go to "get saved."
 Jesus' Great Commission to His disciples was not to "save the world."
 He commanded them (and us) to: